OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

 *   We determine that the access, preservation or disclosure of information is required or permitted by law to protect the rights, property or personal safety of Evernote and users of the Service, or is required to comply with applicable laws, including compliance with warrants, court orders or other legal process.
 *   We do so in connection with the sale or reorganization of all or part of our business, as permitted by applicable law.

+Some third parties’ embedded content or plugins on the Service, such as Facebook “Like” buttons on Evernote.com, may allow their operators to learn that you have visited our website, and they may combine this information with other, identifiable information they have collected about your visits to other websites or online services.
+For more information with additional examples, see the “Social Media Features” section of our Cookie Information page.

+We do not share your account information or user activity history with third parties for the purpose of enabling them to deliver their advertisements to you.
+As described on our Cookie Information page, we contract with third-party advertising networks in order to deliver relevant Evernote advertisements to you across the Internet and to manage our communications with you.

+What Information Does Evernote Share When I Share Notes or Use Work Chat?

+Evernote has a number of collaboration features, and when you use these features to collaborate with other Evernote users, some of the personal information you provide to Evernote, including your status as an Evernote user, may be visible to these other Evernote users:

+*   If you share a Note or Notebook, or if you join a shared Note or Notebook, then anyone who has access to that Note or Notebook may see your user profile.
+(If you have not added any profile information, then you will be identified solely by the email address associated with your Evernote Account.)
+*   If you initiate or respond to a Work Chat message, then the person with whom you are chatting will be able to view your profile.
+*   In a group Work Chat where you are a recipient of a message but you have not responded, only other Evernote users you are connected to will see your user profile.
+Other people in the group chat will only see the information the sender used when sending you the Work Chat message (e.g., email address or telephone number).
+*   If you are an Evernote Business user, other members of your Business account will see your full Business account profile.
+But Evernote users who are not in your Business account will only see your profile name and image.

+In addition, anyone who has access to a shared Notebook will be able to see – for each Note in that Notebook – the Note contents, information about where and when the Note was created, as well as the Note history, tags and reminders associated with a particular Note.
+But when Notes are shared via Work Chat, people with access to the Note will only see the Note contents, plus information about where and when the Note was created.

+What Gets Shared When I Use Third Party Apps With My Evernote Account?

 Some third-party applications and services that work with our Service may ask for permission to access your Content or other information about your account.
 Those applications will provide you with notice and request your consent in order to obtain such access or information.
 Please consider your selection of such applications and services, and your permissions, carefully.
 We encourage you to review each party’s privacy policy.
 To learn more about some of these applications and what data they may access, visit our Third Party Application Permissions page.

-Some third parties’ embedded content or plugins on the Service, such as Facebook “Like” buttons on Evernote.com, may allow their operators to learn that you have visited our website, and they may combine this information with other, identifiable information they have collected about your visits to other websites or online services.
-For more information with additional examples, see the “Social Media Features” section of our Cookie Information page.

-We do not share your account information or user activity history with third parties for the purpose of enabling them to deliver their advertisements to you.
-As described on our Cookie Information page, we contract with third-party advertising networks in order to deliver relevant Evernote advertisements to you across the Internet and to manage our communications with you.

 Does Evernote Access or Review My Notes?

 As a rule, Evernote employees do not monitor or view your personal information or Content stored in the Service, but it may be viewed if we believe our Terms of Service have been violated and confirmation is required, if we need to do so in order to respond to your requests for support, or we otherwise determine that we have an obligation to review it as described in our Terms of Service.
 Your Notes also may be viewed where necessary to protect the rights, property or personal safety of Evernote and its users, or in order to comply with our legal obligations, such as responding to warrants, court orders or other legal process.
 We vigilantly protect the privacy of your account contents and, whenever we determine it possible, we provide you with notice if we believe we are compelled to comply with a third party’s request for information about your account.
-Please visit our Information for Authorities page for more information
+Please visit our Information for Authorities page for more information.

-The Evernote Service utilizes technologies to show you Notes and Content that relate to the specific activities you perform when using Evernote applications.
-For example, if you turn on “Related Results” in our Web Clipper (it’s on by default for our Business users) or if you have “Related Notes” enabled in your Evernote account (it’s on by default in applications where the feature is offered), Evernote will automatically include Notes you have access to in Evernote and display them with the search engine results in your browser or below the Note you are viewing in your account.
-The Notes displayed may include Notes from your own account, Notes from accounts you are connected to through Evernote Business, and third party content that you have elected to receive.
-We believe features like these, which work automatically without any person reviewing your Content, will enhance your experience using the Service.
+With our Context feature, the Evernote Service uses a number of technologies to show you relevant content.
+The content we show you may include Notes from your own account, Notes from accounts you are connected to through Evernote Business or Work Chat, and third party content that you have elected to receive.
+We believe features like these, which work automatically without any person at Evernote reviewing your Content, will enhance your experience using the Service.
+Context is turned on by default in applications where the feature is offered, but you can choose to turn it off.
+Context appears as "related results" in our Web Clipper, a feature which is turned on by default for our Business users.

 In addition, by detecting certain actions you take in your account (such as emailing Content into your account) or specific attributes associated with your Notes (such as whether your Notes contain PDFs or image files, or which application you use to create Notes), we may suggest Evernote Products or Service features to you that we think will help you get the most out of our Service.
 We do not read or share the Contents of your Notes with anyone for any advertising purposes.